Google’s Word Vectors Approach

 Particular embodiments of the subject matter described in this specification can be implemented to realize one or more of the following advantages.
-Unknown words in sequences of words can be effectively predicted if the surrounding words are known.
-Words surrounding a known word in a sequence of words can be effectively predicted.
-Numerical representations of words in a vocabulary of words can be easily and effectively generated.
-The numerical representations can reveal semantic and syntactic similarities and relationships between the words that they represent.
+First, unknown words in sequences of words can be effectively predicted if the surrounding words are known.
+Second, words surrounding a known word in a sequence of words can be effectively predicted.
+Third, numerical representations of words in a vocabulary of words can be easily and effectively generated.
+Fourth, the numerical representations can reveal semantic and syntactic similarities and relationships between the words that they represent.

-By using a word prediction system having a two-layer architecture and by parallelizing the training process, the word prediction system can be effectively trained on very large word corpora, e.g., corpora that contain on the order of 200 billion words, resulting in higher quality numeric representations than those that are obtained by training systems on relatively smaller word corpora.
-Further, words can be represented in very high-dimensional spaces, e.g., spaces that have on the order of 1000 dimensions, resulting in higher quality representations than when words are represented in relatively lower-dimensional spaces.
+By using a word prediction system having a two-layer architecture and by parallelizing the training process, the word prediction system can be effectively trained on extensive word corpora, e.g., corpora that contain on the order of 200 billion words, resulting in higher quality numeric representations than those that are obtained by training systems on relatively smaller word corpora.
+Further, words can be represented in very high-dimensional spaces, e.g., spaces on the order of 1000 dimensions, resulting in higher quality representations than when words are represented in relatively lower-dimensional spaces.
 Additionally, the time required to train the word prediction system can be greatly reduced.

 So, an incomplete or ambiguous query that contains some words could use those words to predict missing words that may be related.
 Those predicted words could then be used to return search results that the original words might have difficulties returning.
 The patent that describes this Word Vectors Approach prediction process is:

 Inventors: Tomas Mikolov, Kai Chen, Gregory S. Corrado, and Jeffrey A. Dean